-Through our provision of SMSC, we promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.
+Through our provision of SMSC (Spiritual Moral Social and Cultural development), we promote the fundamental British Values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.
 Our school curriculum includes how democracy and the law work in Britain.
 The local magistrates hold a workshop for all year 6 pupils giving them an appreciation that living under the rule of law protects individual citizens and is essential for their wellbeing and safety.

 Our school ensures that all children have a voice that is listened to.
 Last year, year 6 interviewed children to find out what they thought about school dinners.
 They reported their findings to Senior management and the school chef, who changed his menu to suit the tastes of the school children.
 This is an example that shows that the children can influence decisions that affect the school.

 In September, all classes make a class agreement.
 It is a democratic process, because everyone gives their views.
 The best suggestions are then voted for and signed as the class agreement.
 Yr 6s interviewed children from each class to find out the impact of these class agreements.
 All the children knew what their class rules were; they said that it was a good thing to have a class agreement, because the children know how to behave.